Available courses

 Most people dread speaking in front of an audience.
 This class will give your student the necessary skills and confidence needed to be able to deliver a speech to a group.
 Basic speech mechanics, gathering of information, a brief review of speech writing, and a variety of speech formats will be covered in the course.
 A power point presentation is also included as one type of speech we will be giving.
 They will need a flash drive for this presentation.
 Students will be given ample opportunities to present prepared and impromptu speeches in front of the class.
 The skills learned will benefit anyone who seeks to glorify God through speech.

-His Story is meant to be a dialogue, a discovery of the relationships between God and man, man and man, and the creation and mankind.
-We will use original source material to investigate specific details of Ancient History through the Renaissance.
-Students will study Ancient Greek and Roman times; the Battle of Marathon, the conquests of Alexander the Great, Socrates, Cleopatra and Anthony, Gladiators, the Rise and Fall of the Roman Empire, the Sack of Constantinople, Medieval and Renaissance: the Barbarians Rule, the Vikings, the Dark Ages, Invasion of England, everyday life in the 1100’s Europe, the Black Death, Thomas Becket, Richard the Lionheart, the Crusades, Michelangelo, Leonardo DaVinci, the Inquisition, Columbus, Queen Mary.
-(300 BC–1600 A.D.)
-This course will be a blended learning experience with much of the course hosted on GRACE’s Moodle site, and, to a great extent, influenced by the EyeWitnesstoHistory.com website.
-All resources and assignments will be managed through Moodle.
+Description: “His Story” is meant to be a dialogue, a discovery of the relationships between God and man, man and man, and the creation and mankind.
+We will investigate specific details of Ancient History through the Renaissance.
+Students will study Ancient Greek and Roman times: the Battle of Marathon, the conquests of Alexander the Great, Socrates, Cleopatra and Anthony, Gladiators, the Rise and Fall of the Roman Empire, the Sack of Constantinople; Medieval and Renaissance: the Barbarians Rule, the Vikings, the Dark Ages, Invasion of England, everyday life in the 1100s Europe, the Black Death, Thomas Becket, Richard the Lionheart, the Crusades, Michelangelo, Leonardo DaVinci, the Inquisition, Columbus, Queen Mary, and much more (300BC–AD1600). ***This class is on a three-year rotation with Top Ten U.S. History and Exploring Non-Western History.

 Site announcements